 Coping and support

 Coping with infertility can be extremely difficult because there are so many unknowns.
-The emotional burden on a couple is considerable.
+The journey can take an emotional toll on a couple.
 Taking these steps can help you cope:

 - Be prepared.
 The uncertainty of infertility testing and treatments can be difficult and stressful.
 Ask your doctor to explain the steps, and prepare for each one.